ADDP: Learning General Representations for Image Recognition and Generation with Alternating Denoising Diffusion Process: Method

-where $\odot$ is the element-wise product. $m_t$ is a binary mask indicating the unreliable regions derived from $z_t$. $m_t$ shares the same spatial size with $z_t$ and $\bar{z}_t$, where the regions with binary values of 1 are unreliable.
+where $\delta$ denotes the Dirac delta distribution, $\odot$ is the element-wise product. $m_t$ is a binary mask indicating the unreliable regions derived from $z_t$. $m_t$ shares the same spatial size with $z_t$ and $\bar{z}_t$, where the regions with binary values of 1 are unreliable.
 Both the reliable VQ tokens $z_t$ and unreliable VQ tokens $\bar{z}_t$ would be predicted by our models, which will be discussed in Sec.~\ref{subsec:learning_process}.

-\textbf{Pixel-to-Token Generation} has been shown to be effective for recognition tasks in recent representation learning works~\cite{bao2022beit,peng2022beit,dong2023peco}.
-Our method introduces a learnable encoder-decoder network to recover unreliable VQ tokens from noisy images to enable representation learning from pixels.
-As shown in Fig.~\ref{fig:training_process}, the previously decoded noisy full images $x_t$ at step $t$ are used as network inputs.
-The encoder subnetwork extracts representation $e_t$ from $x_t$.
-Before feeding into the decoder, following previous MIM methods, the unreliable regions (\ie, $m_t=1$) of the extracted representation $e_t$ would be replaced with learnable \verb|<MASK>| token embedding.
+\textbf{Pixel-to-Token Generation} has been shown to be effective for recognition tasks in recent representation learning works~\citep{bao2022beit,peng2022beit,dong2023peco}.
+Our method introduces a learnable encoder-decoder network for predicting VQ tokens from noisy images to enable representation learning from pixels.
+As shown in Fig.~\ref{fig:training_process}, taking the previously decoded noisy image $x_t$ as inputs, the encoder $E$ first extracts representation from $x_t$, and then the unreliable regions (\ie, $m_t=1$) of the extracted representation $E(x_t)$ would be replaced with learnable \verb|<MASK>| token embedding before feeding into the decoder $D$.
 The decoder will predict $z_{t-1}$ and $\bar{z}_{t-1}$ of the next step based on these inputs.
-Then, given the noisy image $x_t$, the conditional probability of generated reliable VQ tokens $z_{t-1}$ and unreliable VQ tokens $\bar{z}_{t-1}$ at the next step $t-1$ are given as
+Given the noisy image $x_t$, the conditional probability of generated reliable VQ tokens $z_{t-1}$ and unreliable VQ tokens $\bar{z}_{t-1}$ at the next step $t-1$ are given as

-where $m_t$ is the same binary mask as in Eq.~\eqref{equ:t2p}, indicating the unreliable regions at step $t$. $E_\theta$ and $D_\theta$ are learnable encoder and decoder subnetworks with parameters $\theta$, respectively. $e_{\mathrm{mask}}$ is a learnable \verb|<MASK>| token embedding.
-Since full images are fed into the encoder as inputs, our method can employ various image encoding networks (\eg, CNNs~\cite{he2016deep} and ViTs~\cite{dosovitskiy2021image}).
-Experiments in Sec.~\ref{subsec:main_results} show that the learned representations extracted from the encoder perform well for both recognition and generation tasks.
+where $m_t$ is the same binary mask as in Eq.~\eqref{equ:t2p}, indicating the unreliable regions at step $t$. $E$ and $D$ are learnable encoder and decoder subnetworks respectively. $e_{\mathrm{mask}}$ is a learnable \verb|<MASK>| token embedding and $\theta$ represents the parameter of the whole network.
+Since our network takes full images as the inputs, it can adapt various image backbones (\eg, CNNs~\citep{he2016deep} and ViTs~\citep{dosovitskiy2021image}) as the encoder naturally.
+Experiments in Sec.~\ref{subsec:main_results} show that the learned representations from the encoder generalize well for both recognition and generation tasks.